-We all are aware of the fact that our country is at the bottom of the charts when it comes to clean, safe environment.
+We all are aware of the fact that our country is at the bottom of the charts when it comes to a clean, safe environment.
 Today, the air we are breathing is highly polluted and full of particulate matter and other harmful particles which makes it impossible to breathe in the open.
-The situation is worse for the people living in Delhi NCR region because of the increased pollution levels, and air pollution in Delhi, even the Delhi government has called for shutting down the schools in the region.
+The situation is worse for the people living in the Delhi NCR region because of the increased pollution levels, and air pollution in Delhi, even the Delhi government has called for shutting down the schools in the region.

-Polluted air in Delhi, along with soot, dust, ozone, and sulfur oxides are a growing threat for millions of people around the world.
+Polluted air in Delhi, along with soot, dust, ozone, and sulfur oxides are a growing threat to millions of people around the world.
 In India, pollution is one of the highest contributors to disability and death.
 According to some reports, air pollution has been triggering several acute ailments such as asthma and chronic bronchial inflammation, causing over 1.8 million deaths annually.
-Therefore, it is high time that we all take the necessary steps to eradicate this pollution from the environment.
+Therefore, it is high time that we all take the necessary preventive healthcare steps to eradicate this pollution from the environment.
 Both the government and people should take responsibility to protect the environment and the government should bring policy changes that can help the surroundings become a better place to live in.

 Does the pollution only affect the environment and not me?